ant31/etcd-ansible/README.md

 ### Roles

-The playbook is composed by 3 top levels roles: cluster, facts, certs.
+The playbook is composed by 4 top levels roles: cluster, facts, certs, backups

 - Cluster: deploy and manage lifecycle of the etcd-nodes
 - Certs: generate and synchronize etcd peer/client/server certificates
 - Facts: configure some useful variables to be integrated with external roles
+- Backup: create a new snapshot and upload it to an object-storage if configured a snapshot is created before an upgrade or delete.

 ### Cluster management